-No, Recreational harvesting of bivalve mollusks such as hard clams, oysters and mussels from conditionally approved or approved shellfish harvesting areas is banned during red tide closures.
+No, recreational harvesting of bivalve mollusks such as hard clams, oysters and mussels from conditionally approved or approved shellfish harvesting areas is banned during red tide closures.
 These organisms should not be harvested and eaten.
-To determine whether or not harvesting of shellfish is permitted in an area, visit the Florida Department of Agriculture and Consumer Services, Division of Aquaculture website.
+To determine whether or not harvesting of shellfish is permitted in an area, refer to the Florida Department of Agriculture and Consumer Services.

 Is it okay to eat fish, crabs or shrimp during a red tide?

 Yes, fish and shrimp can be eaten during a red tide because the toxin is not absorbed in the edible tissues of these animals.
 You can also eat crab but not the Tomalley.
 However, if a red tide is in the area, eating distressed or dead animals is discouraged because the reason for the animal’s strange behavior or death cannot be absolutely known.
 It could be something unrelated to red tide.